-In Venice, Zanze XVI is a contemporary trattoria that delivers great food in a thoroughly convivial atmosphere.
+In Venice, Zanze XVI, one Michelin star, is a contemporary trattoria that delivers great food in a thoroughly convivial atmosphere.
 Behind its success, there is a young team of professionals that includes the top-notch of Veneto’s “culinary” entrepreneurs: with the art direction of 1-Michelin star Nicola Dinato, chef and deus ex machina of Feva restaurant in Castelfranco Veneto, the vision of Nicola Possagnolo, digital guru, and the culinary touch of Stefano Vio, a young chef with an international experience.

 A former inn founded back in the 16th century, Zanze XVI rises from the ashes of the renowned Trattoria dalla Zanze that, according to the legend, was named after a lady who used to cook for the nearby prison.